-- (i) Students without Grade 1 in CSEC English/Grade I or II in CAPE Communication Studies are required to sit and pass the English Language Proficiency Test (ELPT) prior to registering for FOUN1012 and FOUN1002. - (iii) Students who are not exempt from the ELPT and who have not been successful in that test should register for FOUN1019: Critical Reading & Writing in the Disciplines (year-long) instead of FOUN1012.
+- (i) Students without Grade 1 in CSEC English/Grade 1 or 2 in CAPE Communication Studies are required to sit and pass the English Language Proficiency Test (ELPT) prior to registering for FOUN1016 and FOUN1002. - (iii) Students who are not exempt from the ELPT and who have earned a grade 2 in that test should register for FOUN1019: Critical Reading & Writing in the Disciplines (yearlong) instead of FOUN1016.
 These students will be required to register for FOUN1002: Language Argument in their second year of study.